Stay healthy during flu season!

 No, there is no benefit to getting vaccinated twice against the flu in one year, even among the elderly populations with weakened immune systems.

 When is it too late to get vaccinated against the flu?

 While it is ideal to get vaccinated as soon as the vaccines are released in the fall, it can still be beneficial to be vaccinated in January or later.
 The flu virus is unpredictable and the seasons can vary substantially.
 The flu usually peaks in January or February, but can occur as late as May.

 Are serious reactions to the flu vaccine common?

 Serious reactions to the flu vaccine are extremely rare.
 If they do occur, they usually happen within a few minutes to a few hours after you receive the vaccine.
 These reactions can be life-threatening, but there are effective treatments for them.

 Does the flu vaccine start working right away?

-It takes about two weeks after you receive the vaccination for antibodies to develop in the body and give you protection against influenza virus infection.
+It takes about two weeks after you receive the vaccination for antibodies to develop in the body and give you protection against the flu.
 In the meantime, you are still at risk for getting the flu.